remarkablegames/remarkablegames.github.io/_posts/2018/2018-01-20-phaser-template.md

 ## Acknowledgements

 The template is built on top of [web-app-template](https://github.com/remarkablemark/web-app-template), which is a stripped down version of [create-react-app](https://github.com/facebookincubator/create-react-app).
 (This is where the nice development/production configuration comes from.)
-In terms of deploying, it's using [gitploy](https://github.com/remarkablemark/gitploy) for deploying to [GitHub Pages](https://pages.github.com).
+In terms of deploying, it's using [gitploy](https://github.com/remarkablemark/gitploy) to deploy to [GitHub Pages](https://pages.github.com).

-So what are you waiting for?
-Use [Phaser Template](https://github.com/remarkablegames/phaser-template) to build your next level game today!
+I'd love to hear how you plan to use [Phaser Template](https://github.com/remarkablegames/phaser-template).
+Contributions are always welcome!

+## Demo

+<iframe src="https://remarkablegames.org/phaser-template/" frameBorder="0" width="100%" height="520px"></iframe>